avafinger/orangepi-6-plus-experiments/README.md

 ## Issues

-Once you issue a wrong command, the kernel may crash, or a reboot is needed.
+- Once you issue a wrong command, the kernel may crash, or a reboot is needed.
+- Camera2 seems to be in preview mode
+- Camera2 has some tearings, most likely a DMA buf issue
+- Cameras are capped at 1920x1080

 ## Acknowledgments